 7 | What is the importance of calculating your website’s end goal?

 Without an action plan, you can follow you’ll soon lose track of the steps you need to take.
 Start small and work your way up.
 If you look at everything you need to do in a limited timeframe you may become overwhelmed and with overwhelm, procrastination may step in.

 Key Takeaway: How to set a website goal for success

 I often find – having a clear goal for a website comes with how long the business exists on the market.
 And, to no surprise, a clear vision for a website goal comes when the business is at least 2 years on the market.
-It takes time to gather metrics and to figure out who your ideal audience is.
+It takes time to gather metrics and figure out who your ideal audience is.

 But there is no perfect website and websites are meant to be updated and improved.
-So, if you are a new website owner or just launching your business work out the details on what you’d like to offer and then center all of your content around your offer.
+So, if you are a new website owner or just launching your business work out the details of what you’d like to offer and then center all of your content around your offer.